UbiOps/connectors/output_connectors/mysql/README.md

 # UbiOps Output Connector - MySQL

-The UbiOps MySQL output connector is based on the populair `mysqlclient` package and therefore supports inserting data to most major MySQL versions.
+The UbiOps MySQL output connector is based on the popular `mysqlclient` package and therefore supports inserting data to most major MySQL versions.